 The total costs for Ontario local electricity distribution companies are evaluated by the Pacific Economics Group LLC on behalf of the OEB to produce a single efficiency ranking.
 The electricity distributors are divided into five groups based on the magnitude of the difference between their respective individual actual and predicted costs.
 In 2016 LPDL was placed in Group 3, where a Group 3 distributor is defined as having actual costs within +/- 10 percent of predicted costs.
 However, in 2017, LPDL's rank improved and was moved to Group 2 which is defined as having actual costs that average 10%-25% below predicted costs.
-LPDL has maintained this Group 2 ranking in 2019 again for a third consecutive year.
+LPDL has maintained this Group 2 ranking again in 2020 for a fourth consecutive year.
 Group 2 is considered "more efficient" - in other words, LPDL's costs are better/within the average cost range for distributors in the Province of Ontario.
-In 2019, 41% (24 distributors) of the Ontario distributors were ranked as "more efficient"; 49% (29 distributors) were ranked as "average efficiency"; and 10% (6 distributors) were ranked as "least efficient".
+In 2020, 44% (26 distributors) of the Ontario distributors were ranked as "more efficient"; 46% (27 distributors) were ranked as "average efficiency"; and 10% (6 distributors) were ranked as "least efficient".
 LPDL continues to focus on improving cost savings and efficiencies in order to maintain their rank within the "more efficient" group.

-Total Cost per Customer
+• Total Cost per Customer

 Total cost per customer is calculated as the sum of LPDL's capital and operating costs and dividing this cost figure by the total number of customers that LPDL serves.
-The cost performance result for 2019 is \$730/customer which is a 1.9% decrease from 2018.
+The cost performance result for 2020 is \$718/customer which is a 1.6% decrease from 2019.

-LPDL's Total Cost per Customer for 2019 declined due to a concentrated effort on cost curtailment as the service territory is at its boundaries, precluding an increase in number of customers.
-In 2014 with the merger with Parry Sound Power, LPDL saw an increase in capital spending for a substation in Parry Sound that was a larger than normal capital item.
-In addition, one-time costs surrounding the merger process were incurred in 2014 and 2015.
-2016 experienced a partial year of continued synergy savings and 2017 experienced a full year of synergy savings as well as an understaffing.
+LPDL's Total Cost per Customer for 2020 declined due to a concentrated effort on cost curtailment as the service territory is at its boundaries, precluding an increase in number of customers.
+Following the merger of Parry Sound Power with LPDL in 2014, 2016 experienced a partial year of continued synergy savings and 2017 experienced a full year of synergy savings as well as an understaffing.
 2018 and 2019 moved back to 2015/2016 levels with full staffing in place.
-Reviewing this result from the perspective of general inflation, LPDL was able to curtail inflationary pressure over the past four years through merger activities as well as efficiency improvements all while customer count stayed fairly level or low growth.
+Reviewing this result from the perspective of general inflation, LPDL was able to curtail inflationary pressure over the past five years through merger activities as well as efficiency improvements all while customer count stayed fairly level or low growth.